-Scientists find drug that may help fight duchenne muscular dystrophyDecember 12th, 2012 in Medical research /
+Scientists find drug that may help fight duchenne muscular dystrophyDecember 12, 2012 in Medicine & Health / Medical research

 Drugs are currently being tested that show promise in treating patients with Duchenne muscular dystrophy (DMD), an inherited disease that affects about one in 3,600 boys and results in muscle degeneration and, eventually, death.